ajcampbell1333/LBEAST_Unreal/README.md

 <div style="margin-left: 20px;">

 ### 🎯 Planned (v0.1.2 - In-Progress)
-- ✅ **24V Large Solenoid Kicker with Dual-Handle Thumb Triggers** - 24V large solenoid kicker with dual-handle thumb triggers connected to an embedded system to simulate a large gun/rocket/laser/plasma mini-gun/rifle/launcher mounted to the hydraulic rig in the GunshipExperience
-- ✅ **Implementing HOTAS integration** - Full Unity Input System HOTAS profiles and complete HOTAS controller support (completed for FlightSimExperience; other experiences can migrate from FlightSimExperience if needed)
-- ✅ **Cashless Tap Card Payment Interface** - Implement cashless tap card payment interface for VR tap-to-play capability.
-Enables players to tap NFC/RFID cards or devices to initiate gameplay sessions without cash transactions.
-- ✅ **Go-Kart Experience** - Electric go-karts, bumper cars, race boats, or bumper boats augmented by passthrough VR or AR headsets enabling overlaid virtual weapons and pickups that affect the performance of the vehicles
-- ✅ **Superhero Flight Experience** - A dual-hoist-harness-and-truss system that lifts a player into the air and turns them prone to create the feeling of superhero flight as they punch fists out forward, up, or down
-- ✅ **10-Finger OpenXR Gesture Recognition Mapping** - An alpha system for calculating angle and distances relationships between various hand and head nodes to trigger desired events e.g. transition from closed-fist-to-open-palm
-- ✅ **433MHz RF Transceiver Communication** - In addition to embedded comms across WiFi and Bluetooth, LBEAST now has the ability to integrate inexpensive keychain-style RF button clickers and any other devices using old-school 433MHz comms with replay encryption protection
 - [ ] **Finishing AIFacemask functionality** - Complete all NOOP implementations for NVIDIA ACE service integration:
   - **AIFaceController**: Receive facial animation data from NVIDIA ACE endpoint (HTTP/WebSocket client), apply blend shape weights to SkinnedMeshRenderer morph targets, apply facial texture to mesh material
   - **ACE Script Manager**: Request script playback from NVIDIA ACE server (HTTP POST), request script pre-baking (TTS → Audio, Audio → Facial data), async pre-baking support (background processing)